dev-pipeline/dev-pipeline/docs/context.rst

 .. code::

     # I want to put all my favorite flags in one place so I get them by
-    # default when using a context
+    # default when using a profile
     [DEFAULT]
     cmake.cflags = -pipe -Wall -Wextra -Wshadow -Wundef -pedantic cmake.cflags.debug = -ggdb3 -O0